Sharethefile/Ubuntu-virtualbox-lab/README.md

 - Jellyfin for media server

 ## Project Layout
-- 'docs/' - guide for each service and VirtualBox tips
+- `docs/` - guide for each service and VirtualBox tips
-- 'script/' - helper scripts
+- `script/` - helper scripts
-- 'screenshots/' - images used in docs
+- `screenshots/` - images used in docs
-- 'examples/' - sample config files
+- `examples/` - sample config files
-- '.gitignore' - files to exclude from git
+- `.gitignore` - files to exclude from git

 ## License
 This repository is released under the MIT License.
-See 'LICENSE'.
+See `LICENSE`.